kora-projects/kora-docs/mkdocs/blog/en/compile-time-diagnostics.md

 ---

-## Generated Source and Diagnostics Form a Layered Debugging Model
+## Generated Source and Diagnostics Form a Layered Debugging Model { #layered-debugging }

 Kora's compile-time architecture is easiest to understand as a layered debugging model rather than as a demand that developers read processor internals.